Sophisticated new rooftop bar on Calle Madre de Dios with cocktails and city views

 The Vibe

 Sophisticated but not uptight.
-The space is modern and clean, with the pool as the centrepiece and comfortable seating around it.
+The space is modern and clean, with the pool as the centrepiece and low seating wrapped around it.

 Opening Hours